Swagatika-Meher/msvsd2bitcomp/README.md

     $ cp /usr/local/share/pdk/sky130A/libs.tech/netgen//sky130A_setup.tcl .
     ```
 # Create Inverter and perform pre-layout using Xschem and NgSpice
-## Circuit diagram of Inverter
+## Transient Analysis of Inverter
-   The following is the schematic of inverter in Xschem simulator.
+   An initial schematic of inverter is made by placing components from the open_pdk library in Xschem simulator.

    ![11](https://user-images.githubusercontent.com/114692581/218123256-939d0aed-d8f4-46af-85f4-ff4a18fe59c3.PNG)